Severson-Group/AMDC-Firmware/docs/Firmware-Logging.md

 from AMDC_Logger import AMDC_Logger, find_mapfile
 ```

-Note that you may have to change the scripts folder location to wherever you have the AMDC-Firmware scripts folder on your computer.
-Adding this location to the `sys.path` variable allows python to find the `AMDC` and `AMDC_Logger` modules to import them.
+Adding the location of the scripts folder to the `sys.path` variable allows python to find the `AMDC` and `AMDC_Logger` modules to import them.

 After importing the modules, perform the following steps: